barend-erasmus/oauth2-framework/README.md

 ## Customizing Templates

-OAuth2 Framework uses `handlebars` as a templating engine and each template get given the same model which is defined below.
+OAuth2 Framework uses `handlebars` as a templating engine and each template is given the same model which is defined below.

 ```
 {